yudurov/Digital-Renamer-Bot/README.md

 ## ❣️ Special Thanks 👍

-- Thanks To RknDeveloper For His Awesome [File-Rename-Bot](https://github.com/RknDeveloper/File-Rename-Bot.git)
+- Thanks To TEAM-PYRO-BOTZ For His Awesome [PYRO-RENAME-BOT](https://github.com/TEAM-PYRO-BOTZ/PYRO-RENAME-BOT.git)
 - Thanks To [RknDeveloper](https://github.com/RknDeveloper) who have edited and modified this repo as now it is.
 (It's me 😂)
+- Thanks To [NAm](https://t.me/xspes) the very newest repo modifier and fix issue 🤩(now the very me🤣)
 - Thanks To [JayMahakal](https://github.com/JayMahakal98) who have edited and modified this repo as now it is.
 - Thanks To Rkn Developer Teams ✅ (Edit & New Feature Added)
-- Special Repo Owner Thanks To [Digital Botz](https://github.com/DigitalBotz) 🥲
+- Special Repo Owner Thanks To Digital Botz 🥲

 ## Last Updated
-- `22-11-2025 12:15:30 AM`
--
+- `03-12-2025 09:28:30 PM`